eclipse-archived/ceylon-lang.org/documentation/tour/named-arguments.md

 Note that `Observer<T>` is assignable to `Observer<Bottom>` for any type `T`, since `Observer<T>` is contravariant in its type parameter `T`.
-If this doesn't make sense, please read XXX again.
+If this doesn't make sense, please read the section on [generics](../generics) again.

 Of course, as we saw in the leg on [functions](../functions), a better way to solve this problem might be